a98c14/opengl_practice/opengl_03_win/README.md

 ## To-Do
-- mouse world position support so entities can follow the mouse
-- bounds check at the screen borders
+- perf benchmarks & optimization
+- boid coloring?? maybe they can get colors based on their groups
+-

 ## Commands